In-House vs. Outsource Marketing: Which is Best?

 Another option is a blend of both internal and external execution of marketing efforts.
 In many cases this involves an in-house marketing manager or project manager developing the strategy.

-Expertise such as research or creative execution can be outsourced to an agency.
+Expertise such as market research or creative execution can be outsourced to an agency.
 Tasks can be divided according to your terms and objectives.

 Advantages of this team is the sweet spot between flexibility and performance.
 Control and outside perspectives.